srsuryadev/img-compression-cv-proj/index.md

 ### Depth Estimator
-We used the depth-estimator code \footnote{https://github.com/ialhashim/DenseDepth} and model from \cite{alhashim2018high} to generate a depth map for the given input image.
+We used the dense depth from High Quality Monocular Depth Estimation via Transfer Learning  - 2018 and model trained on NYU Depth v2 dataset to generate a depth map for the given input image.
 It uses convolutional neural network (CNN) for computing a high-resolution depth map and the model that we used was trained using NYU Depth v2 dataset.

 The input for the module is the original image and the output from this module is the depth map of the image in gray-scale.